 Garment workers and other employees in these factories are not unionized, and they do not receive minimum pay.
 They have no benefits (the manager says that they have too little income to want to contribute to social security).

 Organization & Voice

 Most garment workers are not organized.
-Given the competitive pressures throughout the chain, manufacturers prefer their suppliers to be anti-union.
 In export processing zones, garment factories typically do not allow unionization.
-And evidence suggests union leaders were among the first to be let go in East Asia’s garment industry when the financial crisis hit in the 1990s (Delahanty 1999).
+This is not new.
+In the 1990s, evidence suggests union leaders were among the first to be let go in East Asia’s garment industry when the financial crisis hit in the 1990s (Delahanty 1999).